duyvq/CS50Web-FunnyGallery/README.md

 It is neither a social network project nor an e-commerce project.
 It a social media platform where user create meme and publish it.
 It is more complex than the other projects as:
 - The login/register is single page application using AJAX to communicate with back-end, to have a bit more friendly UX.
-- It allows user to preview picture before publish, or write text dynamically to picture (using base64encode/decode) to make meme then publish.
+- It allows user to preview picture before publish, or write text dynamically to picture (using base64encode/decode) to make meme then publish (or just download it to their PC).
 - It allows user to reply on a specific comment dynamically.
 - It uses 4 models.
 - It is mobile-responsive with the help of Bootstrap and some custom CSS.